paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-001-organization.md

 #### Effective Date of 1966 Amendment
 Amendment by Pub.
 L. 89–670 effective Apr.
 1, 1967, as prescribed by the President and published in the Federal Register, see section 16(a), formerly § 15(a), of Pub.
 L. 89–670 and Ex.
 Ord.
 No. 11340, Mar.
 30, 1967, 32 F.R.
 5453.

+#### Short Title of 2025 Amendment
+Pub.
+L. 118–231, § 1, Jan.
+4, 2025, 138 Stat.
+2829, provided that: “This Act [enacting subchapter III of chapter 3 of this title] may be cited as the ‘Government Service Delivery Improvement Act’.”

 #### Short Title of 2024 Amendment
+Pub.
+L. 118–192, § 1, Dec.
+23, 2024, 138 Stat.
+2660, provided that: “This Act [amending [section 8332 of this title](./chapter-083-retirement.md#section-8332) and [section 719 of Title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section719&num=0&edition=prelim), Veterans’ Benefits] may be cited as the ‘No Congressionally Obligated Recurring Revenue Used as Pensions To Incarcerated Officials Now Act’ or the ‘No CORRUPTION Act’.”

+Pub.
+L. 118–188, § 1, Dec.
+23, 2024, 138 Stat.
+2644, provided that: “This Act [amending sections 3302, 3304, 3330a, and 9810 of this title, sections 3008 and 6918 of Title 22, Foreign Relations and Intercourse, and [section 17013 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section17013&num=0&edition=prelim), The Public Health and Welfare, and enacting provisions set out as notes under [section 3304 of this title](./chapter-033-examination-selection-and-placement.md#section-3304)] may be cited as the ‘Chance to Compete Act of 2024’.”

 Pub.
 L. 118–104, § 1, Oct.
 2, 2024, 138 Stat.
 1586, provided that: “This Act [amending [section 552a of this title](./chapter-005-administrative-procedure.md#section-552a)] may be cited as the ‘Congressional Budget Office Data Access Act’.”

 Pub.
 L. 118–97, § 1, Oct.
 1, 2024, 138 Stat.
 1573, provided that: “This Act [amending [section 801 of this title](./chapter-008-congressional-review-of-agency-rulemaking.md#section-801) and enacting provisions set out as a note under [section 801 of this title](./chapter-008-congressional-review-of-agency-rulemaking.md#section-801)] may be cited as the ‘GAO Database Modernization Act of 2023’.”